Skip to content

 The state is stored in a file locally and backed up to a bucket in your AWS (or Cloudflare) account.

 A word of caution, if for some reason you delete your state locally and in your provider, SST won’t be able to manage the resources anymore.
-To SST this app doesn’t exist anymore.
+To SST this app won’t exist anymore.

 Out of sync